Drug and Alcohol Rehab Treatment for Muslims

 This webpage is written for Muslims who are looking for alcohol and drug addiction treatment.
 It aims to address the main social issues that addicted Muslims face, and provides information about the addiction treatment programme at Castle Craig which is non-denominational and respects all faiths.

+This can lead to a huge sense of stigma and shame surrounding addiction.
 If you are Muslim and struggling with dependency or addiction issues, or know someone who is, we know how difficult it can be to admit there is a problem.

 “The intense stigma that many Muslims associate with substance misuse can stop people seeking life-saving treatment.”

 In this article, to understand and respect your faith, we have reviewed many fatwas provided by Muslim scholars to gauge their trusted responses, as well as internet user-contributed questions about how to correct behaviour in situations that involve alcohol and addiction.
+The article was also reviewed by a Muslim member of our website team.

 What Is Important for Muslims Seeking Drug or Alcohol Rehab

-For Muslims searching for high-quality alcohol rehab, it is advisable to consider treatment options that incorporate a spirituality-based ethos such as the 12 Steps.
+For Muslims searching for high-quality drug or alcohol rehab, it is advisable to consider treatment options that incorporate a spirituality-based ethos such as the 12 Steps.
 The 12 Step programmes provide an opportunity to engage with familiar principles while connecting with people through faith, whether Islam, Christianity or Judaism.

 Choosing an alcohol and drug rehab clinic that is informed about various faiths, including Islam, promotes compassion, open dialogue, and a better understanding of each person’s unique needs.